abidali7/links-checker/README.md

 # links-checker

-Test automation task to check broken links in cypress.io homepage
+This repository is dedicated to crawl and check if there's any broken link exist at a web page.
+Stack: Protractor, Allure (reporting framework)

 ## Getting Started
 Follow the below mentioned steps for complete automated solution from setup, execution, reporting etc.

 ### Install Nodejs (if it's mot installed yet)